-Gerry Murphy is a partner in the Aviation, Administrative Law/Regulatory, and Corporate practice groups in Crowell & Moring's Washington, D.C. office, where he focuses on aviation regulatory matters, disputes and commercial transactions.
+Gerry Murphy is a partner in Crowell & Moring’s Washington, D.C. office and is co-chair of the firm's Aviation Group.
+As a member of the firm’s Aviation, Administrative Law/Regulatory, and Corporate practice groups, he focuses on aviation regulatory matters, disputes, and commercial transactions.
 Gerry has over a decade of experience advising a wide range of businesses on aviation-related issues.

 Gerry represents major U.S. airlines, trade associations and other aircraft operators on a variety of licensing, enforcement and rulemaking proceedings before the U.S. Department of Transportation (DOT), the Federal Aviation Administration (FAA), the Transportation Security Administration (TSA), and other agencies.
 Gerry's primary focus is on regulatory compliance matters, including air carrier ownership and citizenship requirements, DOT consumer protection rules, airport, airspace and noise restrictions, and FAA operating requirements.
 Gerry also counsels foreign airlines and operators on matters pertaining to their service to the United States and regulatory and transactional matters relating to their international operations.